meiosis-io/styleguide/Languages/CSS.md

 }
 ```

-Declaring `.body {...}` is not entirely necessary but, depending on the structure of your site, it might help to apply a class on `<body>...</body>` to indicate, for instance, which page or section of the site to which the `.body {...}` is referring.
-This helps ensure specificity when declaring styles and helps keep your code organized.
+Declaring `body {...}` is not entirely necessary but, depending on the structure of your site, it might help to have a container on a per-page basis that wraps everything on the page; in this instance, body is what we're using.

 ### Partials

-Use as many partials as desired, as long as they are all appropriate in terms of organization and they are all imported into the master SCSS file.
+Given the practicality of partials, you are encouraged to use as many as you see fit, provided they are organized in a tidy and semantic way.
+An example would be having a separate partial for each individual page of a site, a separate partial for each static element (e.g. navigation, header, footer), a separate partial containing variables (e.g. brand style guides, etc), a separate partial containing a group of related styles (e.g. button styles)

 Variables, separate pages and reusable styles are encouraged to be in their own partials.